Salons and COVID-19

 Stock Up on Cleaning Supplies

-This includes things such as tissues, soap, disinfectant wipes and sprays, and hand sanitizer.
+This includes things such as tissues, soap, disinfectant wipes and sprays.

 Important note: Make sure to avoid products that contain or have been reportedly contaminated with methanol!
 The FDA warns that “methanol, or wood alcohol, is a substance that can be toxic when absorbed through the skin” and “can be life-threatening when ingested.”